-Measures to prevent sand fly bites are recommended for endemic areas, and include minimising exposure of dogs to sand flies e.g. avoiding taking pets to leishmaniosis endemic areas altogether or if that is not possible, keeping animals indoors after dusk in those areas over the whole risk season.
+Measures to prevent sand fly bites are recommended for endemic areas, and include minimising exposure of dogs to sand flies e.g. not taking pets to leishmaniosisendemic areas and keeping animals indoors during dawn and after dusk over the whole risk season.

-Removing rubbish and organic matter in the vicinity of houses and places where dogs are present can reduce the sand flies' breeding sites.
+Removing rubbish and organic matter in the vicinity of houses and places where dogs are present can reduce the sand flies breeding sites.